25prabhu10/notes/docs/Languages/JavaScript/React/React.md

    }
    ```

-2. Passing props will require us to pass props to constructor as well:
+2. Passing props will require us to pass props to `super` constructor as well:

    ```javascript
    constructor(props) {